lncRNAAddict/ChromNetworkMotif/README.md

 - `matplotlib`

-`ChromNetMotif` requires that the tool `gtrieScanner` is already installed.
+`ChromNetMotif` requires that the following external tool  is already installed.

+- `gtrieScanner`

 `gtrieScanner` is a tool that extract subgraphs using the `g-trie` data structure.
 This tool can be installed from the github site https://github.com/ComplexNetworks-DCC-FCUP/gtrieScanner.